MI Tax-Deductibility

 2. Does the MI tax deduction apply to new purchases only?
 Are refinances also included?

 The MI tax deduction applies to purchases and refinances up to the amount of acquisition indebtedness as defined in the Internal Revenue Code.
-This could include first and second mortgages but may not include the full amount of a cash-out refinance.
+This could include first and second mortgages, but may not include the full amount of a cash-out refinance.
 Borrowers with cash-out refinances should consult a professional tax adviser to determine the amount of MI premium eligible for the tax deduction.

 3. Are there any occupancy restrictions?